Cancer: Emotions, Sensitivity, and the Self-Image

 Square Aries: Breaking Free from the Familiar

-Cancer also forms a 90° square with Aries, representing another aspect of tension that needs to be resolved.
-Aries is primarily concerned with freedom and self-discovery, on a quest to answer the question “Who am I?”
+Aries is primarily concerned with freedom and self-discovery.
 Spontaneous, pioneering, and courageous, Aries does not want to be held back by anything.
-This quest for autonomy that means so much to Aries naturally comes into conflict with Cancer’s attachments and desire for comfort.
+This yearning for independence and autonomy naturally comes into conflict with Cancer’s attachments and desire for comfort.

 This square ultimately pushes Cancer to unchain themselves from dynamics that hold them back.
-Whether it is their family, the limitations of their labels, gender roles, or a need to be more confident and less shy, Aries challenges Cancer to step into the unknown and break free from the familiar.
+Whether it is their family, the limitations of their labels, or a need to be more confident and less shy, Aries challenges Cancer to step into the unknown and break free from the familiar.

 Reflections to Consider

-I feel very closely aligned with the Cancer archetype.
-I’ve found through observing my own life and those close to me that the antidote for Cancer’s deep insecurity is to create emotional safety within themselves.
-If Cancer can create a self-image that is based on safety and wholesomeness— honoring their emotionality, their sensitivity, and their tender inner child— then they will likely live a more integrated and more fulfilling life.
 The particular kinds of challenges that Cancer faces cannot be easily denied without taking a toll somewhere in their lives— most often in their professional standing or personal relationships.
 Cancer must take responsibility for who they are—not only for their outer shell—but also for the tender world that lies within.

 If you have strong Cancer or 4th house energy, here are some reflections to consider.

-• What is the quality of my self-image?
+What is the quality of my self-image?
 Do I love myself?

-• Where do I source my emotional security from?
+Where do I source my emotional security from?

-• What labels do I define myself by?
+What labels do I define myself by?
 Who am I beneath those labels?

-• In what areas of my life do I feel vulnerable?
+In what areas of my life do I feel vulnerable?
 Am I comfortable with that vulnerability?

-• How do I nurture and care for myself emotionally?
+How do I nurture and care for myself emotionally?

-• How is my inner child doing?
+How is my inner child doing?
 Does he or she have something to share with me?

 The Gift of Self-Intimacy